-What does our program do for you?
+What does Roosevelt's Criminal Justice degree do for you?

 - Prepares graduates for successful careers in policing, homeland security, courts, corrections, juvenile justice, child and victim advocacy, security and associated support agencies;

 - Prepares graduates to become effective leader/practitioners who are responsible for serving their community in a highly ethical and effective way;